ytdl-org/reverse-rebase-upstream-action/Readme.md

 * have changes that are not going to be merged into upstream
 * want to keep changes based on the latest upstream

 The Action rebases your branch on to the upstream branch and commits that as your branch, with new commits from upstream appended.
-If there are conflicts, it simply fails.
+If there are conflicts, it simply fails (or specify a merge option using `rebase-args: ...`: eg, `-X ours` to resolve conflicts with the `ort` strategy, preferring changes from your branch when resolution fails).

 In contrast, rebasing the upstream branch onto your branch causes your local changes to be reapplied after new upstream commits.

 ## Typical usage